GabrielKP/psyserver/README.md

 # psyserver

-A server to host online experiments on.
+A server to host online studies on.

 ## Run